langfuse/langfuse-docs/pages/docs/integrations/sdk/python.md

 ## 3. Collect scores

 Scores are used to evaluate executions/traces.
 They are always attached to a single trace.
-If the score relates to a specific step of the trace, the score can optionally also be atatched to the observation to enable evaluating it specifically.
+If the score relates to a specific step of the trace, the score can optionally also be attached to the observation to enable evaluating it specifically.

-- `traceId`: the id of the trace to which the score should be attached
+- `traceId`: the id of the trace to which the score should be attached, automatically set when using trace.score() instead of langfuse.score()
 - `name`: identifier of the score, string
 - `value`: the value of the score; float; optional: scale it to e.g. 0..1 to make it comparable to other scores
-- `traceIdType` (optional): the type of the traceId.
-Can be `LANGFUSE` (default) or `EXTERNAL`.
-If `EXTERNAL` is used, the score will be attached to the trace with the given externalId.
 - `comment` (optional): additional context/explanation of the score
+- `observationId` (optional): the id of the observation to which the score should be attached, automatically set when using span.score()/event.score()/generation.score() instead of langfuse.score()

 ```python